-With today's more empowered, skeptical and frugal buyer, a condition we call Frugalnomics, it is imperative that sales and marketing evolve from product pitches to value communication and quantification, improving the ability to prove and improve the ROI from each customer purchase.
+With today's more empowered, skeptical and frugal buyer, a condition we call Frugalnomics, it is imperative that sales and marketing evolve from pitching product pitches to communicating and quantifying value and ROI.

 This blog is dedicated to bringing value to every customer conversation, discussing next practices in value messaging, tools and training for B2B marketing and sales.

 The Frugalnomics Survival Guide book is available at: http://FrugalnomicsSurvivalGuide.com

 What key financial metrics are used in typical Alinean ROI / TCO Calculators / Sales Tools?

 In an ROI / TCO Tool, various metrics can be used to summarize the business case and economic justification.